-Measuring exact event counts can be difficult due to various external sources of variation found in a typical system, including operating system interaction [12], program layout [13], [1], measurement overhead [14], multi-processor variation [15], and hardware implementation details [13], [16].
+tion [12], program layout [13, 1], measurement overhead [14], multi-processor variation [15], and hardware implementation details [13, 16].
 In our experiments we attempt to avoid these sources of variability by carefully controlling our test environment.

-Benchmarks often have internal sources of nondeterminism that are inherent in their design, usually unintentionally.
+Benchmarks often have internal sources of non-determinism that are inherent in their design, usually unintentionally.
 If a program depends on the time, pointer values, or I/O input, then the application can take unpredictable paths through its codebase.
 Even benchmarks designed to give repeatable results, such as SPEC CPU, can vary in subtle ways due to a changing operating system environment [13].
 We carefully construct our test-cases to avoid these sources of variation as much as possible.

-B. Our Custom Assembly Benchmark
+2.2 Our Custom Assembly Benchmark